-For years, the founders of Fuzy have been in each other’s orbit.
-Whether working for the same company simultaneously (and not knowing it), one signing on as another departed, or teaming up to consult and exchange ideas, the trio seemed destined to collide.
+For years, the co-founders of Fuzy have been in each other’s orbit.
+Whether collaborating with mutual friends and colleagues (and not knowing it), or teaming up to consult with one another and exchange ideas, the duo seemed destined to collide and build something big.

-These technology powerhouses have taken unique career paths, shaping them as researchers, storytellers, engineering team leaders, and expert builders.
-Yet, they all share a common interest in data science and problem-solving.
-Together, they have pinpointed a gap in the product-led growth model and are working to fill that gap by turning product data into product science– helping small teams make better decisions with actionable insights that connect features and customer behavior with real business outcomes.
+These technology powerhouses have taken unique paths in their careers––shaping them as researcher and storyteller, and an expert builder and engineering leader, respectively.
+Yet, they share a common interest in data science and problem-solving.
+Together, they have pinpointed a gap in the product-led model and are working to fill that gap by turning product data into product science––helping small teams make better decisions with actionable insights that connect features and customer behavior with real business outcomes.

-This is the story of how stars aligned to create Fuzy and how the founders made their way from Vietnam, England, and Ohio to join forces in Austin, Texas.
+This is the story of how stars aligned to create Fuzy and how the founders made their way from Vietnam and Ohio to join forces in Austin, Texas.

 The snowball effect